SirAlfy/EdgeAutoDocs/README.md

 We are creating 2 Firewall Rules.
 One for incoming connections and one for outgoing.

+Incoming Firewall Rule:
-Incoming: Name it something memorable, we used TCPIN
+1. Name it something memorable, we used TCPIN

-Direction of traffic: Ingress
+2. Direction of traffic: Ingress

-Target Tags: edgeauto
+3. Target Tags: edgeauto

-Source IP Ranges: 0.0.0.0/0
+4. Source IP Ranges: 0.0.0.0/0

-Protocols and Ports: Allow all or the specific ports you are using.
+5. Protocols and Ports: Allow all or the specific ports you are using.
 Check TCP and put the port you want to use.
 We used 8001.

+Outgoing Firewall Rule:
-Incoming: Name it something memorable, we used TCPIN
+1. Incoming: Name it something memorable, we used TCPIN

-Direction of traffic: Egress
+2. Direction of traffic: Ingress

-Target Tags: edgeauto
+3. Target Tags: edgeauto

-Source IP Ranges: 0.0.0.0/0
+4. Source IP Ranges: 0.0.0.0/0

-Protocols and Ports: Allow all or the specific ports you are using.
+5. Protocols and Ports: Allow all or the specific ports you are using.
 Check TCP and put the port you want to use.
 We used 8002.

 ### Nodes
 On the left Click Instance Templates

-Name your Instance: We used the scheme edgeauto-# Select  machine type: 1vCPU with 3.75GB of memory Select Boot Disk: Ubuntu 16.04 LTS
+1. Name your Instance: We used the scheme edgeauto-#
+2. Select  machine type: 1vCPU with 3.75GB of memory
+3. Select Boot Disk: Ubuntu 16.04 LTS
-Allow HTTP Traffic and HTTPS Traffic
+4. Allow HTTP Traffic and HTTPS Traffic
-Select Networking and give the template a Network Tag.
+5. Select Networking and give the template a Network Tag.
 We used edgeauto.

 Create the template.
 Now when you want to create a node you can use that template.
 ### Data Center
-For our DataCenter:
+1. For our DataCenter:
-Machine Type: 2vCPUs
+2. Machine Type: 2vCPUs
-Boot Disk: Ubuntu 16.04 LTS
+3. Boot Disk: Ubuntu 16.04 LTS
-Allow HTTP/HTTPS Traffic
+4. Allow HTTP/HTTPS Traffic
-Add a Network Tag.
+5. Add a your Network Tag.
+Ours was edgeauto.

 Create the VM